 What matters is that they know what to do at the instant in order to improve the situation until such time that a victim can be evacuated and moved to higher level care.
 It doesn’t matter how they got hurt.

-It might have happened as a result of a bomb or bullet a bayonet or a booby trap, or even a stupid accident.
+It might have happened as a result of a bullet, a bayonet, or a booby trap, or even a stupid accident.
 All that matters is that the patient gets stabilized and that the people on the scene at that moment know what to do.

 For us and everyone else living through the aftermath of a major disaster we will be able to find injury and death in no short supply.
 People will be crushed, mangled, burned and worse in the aftermath.
 People will be dying from heat stroke or hypothermia.